igorskyflyer/igorskyflyer/TESTIMONIALS.md

 ## 🍷 Custom WordPress & WooCommerce Solution

 > “_Igor made a great job again.
 He found the perfect solution for my task in a very short time.
-In all terms of web development I can fully recommend Igor as a very competent and reliable professional._”
+In all terms of Web development, I can fully recommend Igor as a very competent and reliable professional._”
 >
 > ---
 >